Xiaotong-Joyce-Han/the-extended-Nei-Gojobori-method/README.md

     3
     4.5

-These numbers could be actual mutation rate * some arbitrary constant, as long as:
+These numbers could be actual mutation rate times some arbitrary constant, as long as:

  a, b, and c should be on the same scale.